 By looking at their site map, or just navigating their site for some sometime you can easily determine whether they use silo structure or not.

 If you are finding it still difficult, consider doing a site search on Google like site:example.com

 #4.
 Are physical silos worth anymore?

-The posts that recommend you to implement physical/file level silo structure are old ones.
-With WordPress you just need to create WordPress pages for silos and posts below it, and interlink between them as mentioned above in the post.
+The posts that recommend you to implement a physical/file level silo structure are old ones.
+With WordPress, you just need to create WordPress pages for silos and posts below it, and interlink between them as mentioned above in the post.